nychealth/EH-dataportal/README.md

 Most of the data used by the site is stored in the separate [EHDP-data](https://github.com/nychealth/EHDP-data) repository.
 This setup allows us to update the site's data without needing to re-build the entire site.
 Look there for descriptions of the data files, and for the code used to generate the them.

+Note that any file required to *build* the site should remain with the source code, but anything required only for display can and should be stored in the remote data repo, EHDP-data.

 ### Getting started
 You will need the following things properly installed on your computer.